libraries-fi/kirjasampo-api/README.md

 and looks for all the lines that have the same subject and turns that into a JSON-LD object.
 Then it does it for the next lines with a different subject until all lines in that file are converted.
 Then it continues to the next file with a suffix of 0001 and so on.
-This command outputs files with the same name as the command above, except that the “nq” part is replaced with “json”, e.g. test-import-100000.json0000.
+This command outputs files with the same name as the command above, except that the “nq” part is replaced with “jsonld”, e.g. test-import-100000.jsonld0000.

 This command also adds an extra line to the dump before every JSON-LD object to make the data compatible with the Elasticsearch bulk API so that it can be indexed to ES in the next step.